 This post contains affiliate links.
 If you click on a link and make a purchase I earn a commission at no extra cost for you.

+The less you are bitten by ticks and mosquitoes, the lower the risk of becoming infected with tick-borne or mosquito-borne diseases.
 Effective protection against ticks and mosquito bites is best achieved with a combination of effective insect repellents combined with protective clothing.

 Picaridin vs Deet

+Both substances are reliable and have been used for many years.
 However, as with anything that has an effect that is desired, there can sometimes also be undesired side effects that may even be harmful to your health.
-Read here about the pros and cons of Picaridin vs DEET.
+Read here on about the pros and cons of Picaridin vs DEET.

-How do Repellents keep ticks and mosquitoes off?
+How Repellents keep ticks and mosquitoes of

 The protective effect against ticks lasts about four to five hours, depending on the concentration of the active ingredients, against mosquitos protection can last for as long as 8 to 10 hours.
 However, those are just estimates as there are many other factors that determine how long the protection lasts.
 Besides the concentration of the active ingredient, the actual amount applied, the type of insect, environmental factors such as temperature and humidity, and how much one sweats plays a role too.